chriszarate/docker-wordpress/readme.md

 # WordPress development on Docker

 This image provides WordPress on PHP7.
-It is based on the official WordPress Docker image but adds WP-CLI, PHPUnit, Xdebug, and the WordPress unit testing suite.
+It is based on the official WordPress Docker image but adds WP-CLI and Xdebug, and provides an easy way to run WordPress unit tests with PHPUnit.

 ```
 docker pull chriszarate/wordpress